shaefelinger/codepedia/src/VUE/vue events.md

 }
 ```

-if you have to pass an argument: and still need access to the Event-Object: use `$event`
+if you have to pass an argument and still need access to the Event-Object: use `$event`

 ```vue
  <input type="text" @input="setName($event, 'Mustermann')" />